‘The Bold And The Beautiful’ Spoilers: Will Eric Drop Quinn Like A Hot Potato?

 Thursday, March 30

 On the Thursday episode of The Bold and the Beautiful, spoilers reveal that Thomas will come to Sally’s defense when members of his family continue to criticize her.
-According to SoapHub, Thomas is beginning to see Sally as more than just a friend and he can’t stand it when the Forresters attack her.
+According to SoapHub, Thomas is beginning to see Sally as more than just a friend, and he can’t stand it when the Forresters attack her.

 Today on #BoldandBeautiful, Sally suffers the consequences of attending an event… WATCH FULL EPISODE: https://t.co/PyWL5bg87W pic.twitter.com/0sAqWPC0lZ